 Yes.
 The Tax Court may waive the filing fee if a petitioner establishes to the satisfaction of the Tax Court an inability to pay.
-The Application for Waiver of Filing Fee requires detailed information and must be signed under penalty of perjury.
-If the petition is a joint petition (filed by a married couple), then you may file one waiver form which should be signed by both petitioners.
-If the Tax Court denies your request to waive the filing fee and you do not pay the filing fee, your case may be dismissed.
+The Application for Waiver of Filing Fee and Affidavit requires detailed information and must be signed under penalty of perjury.
+If the Tax Court denies your request to waive the filing fee and you do not pay the filing fee, your case may be dismissed for lack of jurisdiction.